kks219hyunju/whatever/os/README.md

 Some of these limitations can be overlapped and can be explained together.
-In this article, Process, memory, CPU limitations will be explained together, as thus vulnerability of cgi-bin and similar script execution technique could have these similar occurrences for security breaches.
+In this article, Process, memory, CPU limitations will be explained together, as thus vulnerability of cgi-bin and similar script execution technique could have similar symptoms for security breaches.

  1. Physical limitations
  2. Network limitations